PrecisionCalc

 To maintain high precision, the return value must always be a String data type,

 and never converted to any numeric data type.
-High precision is automatically
+High precision is

 lost upon any conversion to any numeric data type.